Rufus For Real

 bowls of seafood chowder and someone holding a piece of crusty bread

-This homemade seafood chowder recipe delivers restaurant-level flavor without the fuss.
-A classic roux builds a velvety base, bacon and clam juice pack in umami depth, and adding the seafood at the end keeps everything tender—not chewy.
-And the end result?
-Freaking delicious.
-Like grab-a-spoon-and-hide-in-the-pantry good.
+This seafood chowder delivers restaurant-level flavor without the fuss.
+A classic roux builds a velvety base, while bacon and clam juice add a deep, savory punch that makes every spoonful feel like a hug in a bowl

 • Bacon + Butter: Starts the party with smoky richness and a glossy base.